 The Mount Esja trail is probably the best known and most visited hiking trail in Iceland.
 The trail leads to a volcanic mountain range called Esjan which is often referred to as Mount Esja.
 Mount Esja is easy to reach from Reykjavik and offers an astonishing view on the capital and beyond.
-As you know I was stuck, for quite some time, climbing insignificant mountains in Iceland because all the higher ones were still covered with snow.
+As you might know I was for quite some time stuck climbing insignificant mountains in Iceland because all the higher ones were still covered with snow (see all my adventures in Iceland here).
 If I would have brought my crampons and ice axe, this wouldn’t be a problem.
 However, July brought some nice weather and the snow more or less melted below the altitude of around 1000 meters.
 Therefore, Mount Esja was back in the game.

 Mount Esja Hiking Trail Details

 |Lowest Point||25 m (82 ft.)|

 About Trail Details